 I would not make the choice to walk at this time of the year, however many don’t have a choice due to time constraints.
 Here are some threads from the forum about preparation for winter walking and some people walking this winter.

 - January 2015 Camino Frances

 - Walking in Jan & Feb

 Also this post on Sil’s blog has loads of good advice from someone who has actually walked the Camino during the winter. http://amawalker.blogspot.com/2009/10/walking-in-winter.html

-October, February and March: these months are much wetter than the rest so be prepared with rain gear.
+October, February and March: these months are much wetter than the rest of the year so be prepared with rain gear.
 It can be fairly cold in the mornings, however if you are lucky often the sun will burn off the frost and you will have mild days.
-That said the last 100km into Santiago can be wet at any time of the year, I have been caught in rain that last two days while walking in September.
+That said the last 100km into Santiago can be wet at any time of the year, I have been caught in rain that lasted two days while walking in September.

-April, May, June and September: these are likely considered the best months to walk any of the Camino de Santiagos.
+April, May, June and September: these are likely considered the best months to walk any of the Caminos to Santiago.
 During these months the weather is generally warm or hot, everything is open, and the routes are not as busy as the main summer months.